Husky-Connor/PureData_Workshop/README.md

 Here's a brief summary of each stage:

 ## Stage 1
-* Monophonic sawtooth synth with a volume slider
+* Monophonic (one note at a time) sawtooth synth with a volume slider
-* Uses basic MIDI processing and waveform generation
+* Uses basic MIDI processing and waveform generation (see MIDI setup instructions below)

 ## Stage 2
 * Sawtooth synth with 8-voice polyphony and an ADSR envelope